USS Albany (CA-123): Conversion to guided missile cruiser

 On 30 June 1958, Albany was placed out of commission at the Boston Naval Shipyard to begin conversion to a guided missile cruiser.
 On 1 November 1958, she was redesignated CG-10.
 The warship spent the next four years at Boston undergoing very extensive modifications as part of the conversion; stripped down to her hull to be fitted with a new superstructure.
-Albany was recommissioned at Boston on 3 November 1962 with Captain Ben B. Pickett in command.
+Albany was recommissioned at Boston on 3 November 1962.
 For almost five years, she alternated deployments to European waters – both to the Mediterranean Sea and to the North Atlantic – with operations along the east coast and in the West Indies.
 During that time, the cruiser visited many foreign ports and participated in a number of exercises with units of friendly navies.
 On 1 March 1967, she was decommissioned at the Boston Naval Shipyard once again to undergo extensive modifications.
-Some 20 months later, on 9 November 1968, Albany was placed back in commission at Boston with Captain Allan P. Slaff in command.
+Some 20 months later, on 9 November 1968, Albany was placed back in commission at Boston.
 In 1973, the ship was again decommissioned for overhaul at the Philadelphia Naval Shipyard.
-It was recommissioned in May 1974 and homeported in Norfolk, VA under the command of Captain John J. Ekelund.
+It was recommissioned in May 1974 and homeported in Norfolk, VA.
 Shortly thereafter, it became the flagship of the 2nd Fleet.

 Between 1976 and 1980, Albany was the flagship of the 6th Fleet, and homeported in Gaeta, Italy.

 Decommissioning and disposal

 Albany was decommissioned on 29 August 1980 and laid up on the Elizabeth River across from the Norfolk Navy Yard.
-She was stricken from the Naval Vessel Register on 30 June 1985, but she remained at her berth and held for possible donation as a museum ship in her name sake city for a further 5 years.
+She was stricken from the Naval Vessel Register on 30 June 1985, but she remained at her berth and held for possible donation as a museum ship in her name sake city for a further five years.
 Though there was serious interest in saving the ship, a feasible museum and financial plan was never realized, and she was sold for scrapping on 12 August 1990.